SpartnerNL/Laravel-Excel/.github/ISSUE_TEMPLATE/1_Bug_report.md

 Put an X between the brackets if you have done the following:
 -->

-* [ ] Checked if your Laravel Excel version is still supported: https://docs.laravel-excel.com/3.1/getting-started/support.html#supported-versions
+* [ ] Checked if your Laravel Excel version is still supported: https://docs.laravel-excel.com/3.1/getting-started/support.html#supported-versions Filling in the issue template is mandatory, issues with out the template filled in will be closed.
 * [ ] Able to reproduce the behaviour outside of your code, the problem is isolated to Laravel Excel.
 * [ ] Checked that your issue isn't already filed.
 * [ ] Checked if no PR was submitted that fixes this problem.